Meta-Tuning LLMs to Leverage Lexical Knowledge for Generalizable Language Style Understanding: Meta-Tuning for Style Generalization

-As summarized in Table \ref{tab:dataset_statistics}, all thirteen datasets involve sentence-level classification, covering a wide range of text sources (e.g., Wikipedia, social media, web data).
-See more details in Appendix \ref{dataset_selection_from_xslue}.
-In a transfer zero-shot setting, a model is fine-tuned on the source styles with one prompting method, before being evaluated on the target styles.
-Specifically, we combine the train and validation sets of all source datasets and shuffle them.
-For each source style, the train set is used for fine-tuning and the validation set is used for model selection \cite{chen2021model}.
-For each target style, the test set is used for evaluation.
-We ensure that the datasets used as targets do not share any examples with the source datasets.
-In the main paper, we present the results of our largest split, comprising Sentiment, Formality, Politeness, Hate/Offense, Readability, Politics, and Subjectivity in the source split, while the remaining six styles are allocated in the target split.
-Experiments for other different source/target style splits are provided in Appendix \ref{appendix:style_splits}.
+\paragraph{Style Datasets.} We include thirteen language styles that have sentence-level annotated datasets available, covering a wide range of domains, as summarized in Table \ref{tab:dataset_statistics}.
+These come from a variety of sources, including the XSLUE benchmark \cite{kang2021xslue}, Subjectivity \cite{subjectivity}, Shakespeare \cite{xu2012paraphrasing} and Readability \cite{cefr} - more details are available in Appendix \ref{dataset_selection_from_xslue}.
+In the cross-style zero-shot setting, a model is fine-tuned on a set of training styles, then evaluated on a separate set of held-out styles with no overlap.
+For each training style, its training set is used for fine-tuning, and the validation set is used for model selection \cite{chen2021model}.
+We ensure evaluation style datasets do not share any examples with training styles.
+Given space limitations, we present results for one split, which includes Sentiment, Formality, Politeness, Hate/Offense, Readability, Politics, and Subjectivity in the training split, while the remaining six styles are included in evaluation split.
+Experiments on more style splits are shown in Appendix \ref{appendix:style_splits}.